 A. Clean the roof of dirt build-up annually by rinsing with

 clean, clear water.

 B. Keep the roof clear of debris, and trim all overhanging

 branches that might cause mechanical damage.

-C. Inspect for and eliminate ant hills and/or bird droppings
+C. Inspect for and eliminate bird droppings and any other debris

 that can corrode sheet metals.

 1. Bird droppings can cause localized corrosion on

 sheetmetal because of the acids found in the

 2. Remove droppings using a wooden spatula; wash